Smallest Volkswagen ID. electric car to cost £16,000

 In an attempt to earn more money, the firm is licencing out its electric-car platform to third parties: in March, it was announced that e.Go Mobile would use MEB to build larger versions of its own electric city car.
 “Earning money with EVs is not easy, especially because of [the] cost of [the] battery,” said Ulbrich.
 “So the only way out is volume: it’s the only way to become feasible with EVs.”

-Any Polo-sized electric car would be a rival for the Peugeot e-208 and Vauxhall eCorsa.
+A supermini-sized electric car from Volkswagen would act as a Polo electric of sorts, rivalling the Peugeot e-208 and Vauxhall eCorsa.
 Volkswagen Group’s board member for technical development, Dr Frank Welsch, thinks batteries need to become cheaper to make such a project profitable.
 Currently, the firm expects it to take up to six years for the ID. range to become profitable.

 “It could also be that we go for a different concept, in terms of which chemistry we use,” Welsch added.
 “There is lithium-ion like the ID., but also – maybe not in Europe, but in China – we see LFP [lithium-ion phosphate] battery tech.
 There are different components in there – no nickel, no cobalt and so on, which make it cheaper – but today, the specific energy density of that technology is not competitive.”